lovnishverma/esp8266_slide-controller/README.md

 # 8. Future Enhancements (Suggestions)

+* MQTT backend already done.
+[Check This project](https://github.com/lovnishverma/slide-controller)
 * Add dynamic configuration page to set target IP, WiFi credentials.
 * Implement HTTPS and basic auth for web UI.
 * Add WebSocket communication to get real-time LED status feedback on UI.
 * Support more complex key sequences or macros.
 * Add OTA update for ESP8266 firmware.
-* Add mobile app with Bluetooth or MQTT backend.
+* Add mobile app (using flutter) with Bluetooth ( For Bluetooth will use ESP 32)

 ---